Flooding Information

 Residents can help reduce potential flooding by:

-• Properly disposing of waste items such as leaves, grass
+• Properly disposing of waste items (leaves, grass clippings, branches,

-• Landscaping with native plants that have longer root
+• Landscaping with native plants, which have longer root systems

 systems that absorb more surface water.